enklu/enklu.github.io/docs/Embedded/EmbeddedSetup.md

 ![Importing the Installer](/img/product/embedded/Installer.png)

-Once the files have been added to the project, the installer will import the Enklu Embedded package, if necessary.
+Once the files have been added to the project, the installer will import the Enklu Embedded package.
 Please note that the process can take several minutes.
-It will perform this check every time you launch your Unity project.
 It is also possible to run the `Enklu > Install Enklu Embedded...` menu command.

 > After installation, it is safe to remove the installer.
 The files are located in the `Assets/Enklu/Editor` directory.
+If you keep the installer in your project, it will ensure Enklu Embedded has been imported every time you launch Unity.

 ## Using the Package Manager